 This may not be preferable but for commercial buildings that have been converted into healthcare centers at any time during the quarantine, additional lockdown time may be required.

-If this is the case, after repairing and recommissioning your HVAC system, you need to run it at normal operational settings for temperature, humidity, and occupancy for an extended period.
+Suppose this is the case, after repairing and recommissioning your HVAC system.
+In that case, you need to run it at normal operational settings for temperature, humidity, and occupancy for an extended period.

 Air filters also need to be cleaned, tightened, or replaced.
 Areas in your building that are frequently touched such as door handles need to be disinfected even if no one has been in the building for a while.
 If your commercial building was ever used as a healthcare center, you need to take these extra precautions.